blitzappco/.github/profile/README.md

 - **MongodDB**: We store all user data, including TopupIntents with stripe on MongoDB Atlas, as it is incredibly fast and highly secure.
 - **Google Cloud**: Taking advantage of Google Cloud's suite of services, we were able to create a Virtual Machine in mere minutes and configure it effortlessly.
 - **GoDaddy**: GoDaddy and Porkbun offered us an easy to use, lightning-fast interface to purchase and configure domains.
-With these, we now have the domain blitzapp.co, which we leveraged for our API and Payments Gateway.
+With these, we now have the domain blitzapp.co, which we leveraged for our API (https://api.blitzapp.co) and Payments Gateway (https://payments.blitzapp.co).

 ## Support